setalle/glider-waypoints/README.md

-## Sandro's Waypoints Repository
+## Sandro's Gliding Waypoints Repository

-### DISCLAIMER: use at your own risk

-I have set up this repositoritory to maintain my own set of waypoints and facilitate the exchange of information **you are wlcome to use the data and the scripts, but this is at your own risk: there is no explicit nor implicit guarantee of the correctness, the safety nor the security of the data and the programs presented here**

 ### The reason for this Repository

+The internet is full of files of waypoints containing 'outlandings' that are wrong or old.
+Even reasonably trustworthy sources like xcsoar are IMHO not trustworthy enough when it comes to possible outlanding fields in the mountains.
+So, what I do is **I distill my own waypoint file using the sources that *I hope* are more trustworthy**.
+So - having during the lockdown more time than I usually do -  I have set up this repositoritory to maintain my own set of waypoints and facilitate the exchange of information.

+### DISCLAIMER: use at your own risk **you are wlcome to use the data and the scripts, but this is at your own risk: there is no explicit nor implicit guarantee of the correctness, the safety nor the security of the data and the programs presented here**

+I have a hard time putting together a file of waypoints that includes outlangings

 ### My naming conventions
-I think it is important to be able to assess rhe quality and the reliability of an outlanding right from its name.
-First, because I tend to forget.
-Secondly, because bedore entering a zone I am not familiar with, I like to review the options I have.
-To this end, I use the following peefixes:
+I think that when using an instrument like the OUDIE, it is important to be able to assess the quality and the reliability of an outlanding right from the waypoint's name.
+First, because I tend to forget how good an outlanding is.
+Secondly, because bedore entering a zone I am not completely familiar with, I like to review the options I have by looking at the list of reachable landables, and having an (**albeit with no guarantee**) indication of the nature of the outlandings in the list is an extra step towards safer flying.

 - ```_9 _8 .... _4```: the number indicates the quality of a field, where 9 is an airfield, 8 is easy, 7 is ok, 6 is delicate, 4 and 5 are for emergency.
 - ```_ul```: an ultralight field, they are good but often difficult to find